oetia/ocean-pca/README.md

 </div>

 SOME SUMMARY STATS
-Note: Outliers gave heavy right skew.
+Note: Outliers gave heavy right skew (some people took on avg 7 hours to respond to each question).
 Dropped everything above 3 SD.

 <div markdown="1" style="
     display: block;